udacity/cd0354-monolith-to-microservices-project/Classroom_Project_Instructions/Part_0_Prerequisites_and_Getting_Started.md

 The easiest way to set this up is with the [PostgreSQL Installer](https://www.postgresql.org/download/).
 This installer installs a PostgreSQL client in the form of the `psql` command line utility.

 ## Ionic CLI
 Ionic Framework is used to make cross-platform applications using JavaScript.
-It is used to help build and run Udagram.
+It is used to help build and run the App.

 ### Instructions
 Use [these instructions](https://ionicframework.com/docs/installation/cli) to install Ionic Framework with `npm`.